riceissa/simple-website-darkmode/README.md

    See [`style.css`](docs/style.css) for an example of what your CSS will look like.

-2. Serve the [`darkmode.js`](docs/darkmode.js) script from your site ([raw download link](https://raw.githubusercontent.com/riceissa/simple-website-darkmode/refs/heads/master/docs/darkmode.js)).
+2. (Optional) Serve the [`darkmode.js`](docs/darkmode.js) script from your site ([raw download link](https://raw.githubusercontent.com/riceissa/simple-website-darkmode/refs/heads/master/docs/darkmode.js)).
 Below, we will assume it exists at `./darkmode.js`.
+If you don't want to serve the script yourself, you can also use the jsDelivr CDN (see below).

 3. In your HTML, make the following changes: